Layouts

 Child file (content/blog/my-post.md):

-layout:from front matter or_data.yamlcascadelayouts/post.liquid(child of date-based section)layouts/my-post.liquid(filename match)layouts/default.liquid(fallback)- Build error
+layout:from front matter or_data.yamlcascadelayouts/post.liquid→layouts/post.html(child of date-based section)layouts/default.liquid→layouts/default.html(fallback)- Build error

 Regular sections and standalone pages

-Pages in sections without date-based permalinks resolve through a simpler chain.
+Pages in sections without date-based permalinks resolve through a shorter chain.

 Any file (content/docs/getting-started.md):